tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 [combination_sampling.ipynb](Activities/06-Ins_Do_Combination_Sampling/Solved/combination_sampling.ipynb)

-Advance through the slides to the combination sampling slide.
+Go to the slideshow and navigate to the Combination Sampling slides.

 * The downsides of SMOTE can be overcome with an additional step.